top of page

 ---

 She set down her things on her desk and saw the book "Out of The Silent Planet, by C.S.
-Lewis." she had been carrying in the same hand as her water bottle.
+Lewis."
+She had been carrying it in the same hand as her water bottle.
 That must have been what he was looking at!

 "All the planets are imperfect and their orbits are oblong.
 Page, 115."

 She told herself she deserved a half an hour break from studies to read her book.
 She found her heart beating as she read a certain paragraph.
 She read it again.
 Her eyes got large.
 She glanced down.
 It was page 115.
 On it C.S.
-Lewis mentions, almost off-handedly, how the planets were all different distances from each other, and their orbits were not perfect circles, like one might expect something created to be.
-It was not a mathematical model out there, each body was as unique and full of life as each complex human.
+Lewis mentions, almost off-handedly, how the planets were all different distances than each other, on different axis points, and their orbits were oblong, not like one might expect from something balanced so well.
+It was not a mathematical model out there, each body was as unique and full of unique character as each complex human.

 The next day she went straight to the physics building, though there were no classes that day.
 She traversed each of the hallways on the four narrow floors, searching in every door that was open.
 She had just about given up until on the top floor she looked to the very end.
 There before a large panoramic window there were three chairs.
 And in the middle one that looked straight out the window, she saw an old white head.
 This had to be him.